 Let me ask you another question.
 In which cage do you want to put your hand?
 The one with the rat that has been constantly shocked, or the one with the rat that’s been lazily eating food pellets all day?
 The rat that has been eating all day is pretty docile and content, but I can assure you, the rat we have been annoying is looking for the first chance to bite you.

 If putting an electric charge on the floor is the equivalent of standing over a worker threatening discipline, then you only get the results you want while you are watching.
 As soon as you remove the influence of discomfort (no more electrical charge) then the rat will have no interest in pushing the lever.
 Likewise, if workers are only following the safety rules because you are watching or threatening discomfort, as soon as you quit looking the worker will likely lose interest as well.

 We need to invest the time and use positive reinforcement to shape behaviors.
 Discipline is quicker, but it also creates a workforce that is looking for the first chance to bite you (metaphorically).
 Help your people see the benefit in choosing safe behaviors by taking the time to teach them what is needed, show them the personal benefit in compliance, and reward/recognize them for their efforts.
 This is the way to get the behaviors you want and still have team that is not only compliant, but also content.

-Dave Sowers is a founding member of Knowledge Vine; a veteran-owned human performance training and consulting organization that strives to reduce the frequency and severity of human errors in the workplace.
-Dave has almost 30 years of experience in power generation and the utility industry.
+Toolbox Talks offers quick insights and thoughts to use for your toolbox (tailboard) talks.
+Dave Sowers is a founding member of Knowledge Vine, a veteran-owned human performance training and consulting organization that strives to reduce the frequency and severity of human errors in the workplace.
+He has almost 30 years of experience in power generation and the utility industry.
 He is a veteran of U.S. Navy Nuclear Power Program and holds a bachelor’s degree in resources management and a master’s degree in both management and emergency management and homeland security.
-Toolbox Talks is intended to provide quick insights and thoughts to use for your tailboard talks.